mark-watson/Java-AI-Book/manuscript/semantic_web.md

 ## Semantic Web Wrap-up

 Writing semantic web applications in Java is a very large topic, worthy of an entire book.
 I have covered in this chapter what for my work has been the most useful semantic web techniques: storing and querying RDF and RDFS for a specific application and using OWL when required.
-We will see in the next two chapters the use of RDF when automatically creating Knowledge Graphs and for automatic navigation of Knowledge Graphs.
+We will see in the next two chapters the use of RDF when automatically creating Knowledge Graphs from text data and for automatic navigation of Knowledge Graphs.